-This is a common query received by the Medical Protection advice line, but one which has clear guidance from the GMC and Driver and Vehicle and Licensing Agency (DVLA).The DVLA in Britain, or Driver and Vehicle Agency (DVA) in Northern Ireland, is legally responsible for deciding if someone is medically unfit to drive.
+This is a common query received by the Medical Protection advice line, but one which has clear guidance from the Medical Council and National Driver Licence Service (NDLS).
+NDLS is responsible for issuing, renewing, suspending, withdrawing, refusing or cancelling a person’s driving licence.
+Licensing decisions are based on a full consideration of relevant factors relating to the driver’s health and driving performance record.
 This means they will need to know if a driving licence holder has a condition that affects their safety as a driver.

-If you decide not to inform the DVLA then you must be able to justify the non-disclosure if called upon to do so.
+If, following discussion with the patient, you decide not to inform the NDLS, then you must be able to justify the non-disclosure if called upon to do so.
 You should fully document your reasons as to why you are satisfied that the patient understands their obligations, and make a comprehensive note of your discussions.

 Irrespective of the outcome of the discussion, it is imperative to make comprehensive notes in the medical records to ensure you can justify the decisions made at a later date if required.